What’s Playing at Children’s Theater in Minneapolis

 Age Appropriateness

 CTC researches well and does an excellent job of rating their shows appropriately.
 There have been very few times I have disagreed with their age recommendations.
 Some shows will be perfect for first time audience members while others will be geared toward tweens & teens.
 All ages are welcome at any shows and there is a “Quiet Room” at the back of theater on the left side of the main theater.
-If you the brighter lights and space, the lobby usually projects the show on screens so you can watch while a smaller child works out the wiggles.
-When our youngest was a toddler, I would book family shows for times with the Minneapolis Institute of Art was open, so we would have access to the museum’s family room to play with blocks.
+If you require brighter lights and space to run around, the lobby usually projects the show on screens so you can watch while a smaller child works out the wiggles.
+When our youngest was a toddler, I would book family shows for times when the Minneapolis Institute of Art was open, so we would have access to the museum’s family room to play with blocks.

 Discounts and Coupons to CTC Performances